Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 Hotmail email users sent emails to their friends, who were likely to be similar to them, and therefore, also ideal customers.

 Uber did the same thing.
 They waited a full year for the popular festival South by Southwest (SXSW), to give out free rides to hipsters and techies, promoting their service, instead of relying on ads.

-Okay, so you know who to target initially, but once all the innovators and early adopters know and love your product, what’s next?
+Okay, so you know who to target initially, but once all of the innovators and early adopters know and love your product, what’s next?